Emergency in 1975 a 'black spot' on vibrant history of India's democracy: PM Modi in Germany | Politics

 Emergency in 1975 a 'black spot' on vibrant history of India's democracy: PM Modi in Germany

-Terming the imposition of Emergency in 1975 as a ''black spot'' on the vibrant history of India's democracy, Prime Minister Narendra Modi on Sunday targeted the Congress Party and said that democracy, which is in DNA of every Indian, was trampled and suppressed 47 years ago, but the people have answered it in a democratic way all the conspiracies to crush it.
+Terming the imposition of the Emergency in 1975 a ''black spot'' on the vibrant history of India's democracy, Prime Minister Narendra Modi on Sunday targeted the Congress Party and said that democracy, which is in the DNA of every Indian, was trampled and suppressed 47 years ago, but the people answered the conspiracies to crush it in a democratic way.

 Prime Minister Modi, who is visiting Germany to attend the G7 Summit, made the remarks while addressing thousands of members of the Indian community at a grand event held at the Audi Dome stadium in Munich.